vidalouiswang/Arduino_ESP32_Websocket/README.md

 2022/07/05 Bug fixed

-2022/07/11 latest push add AES 256 CBC code, but this isn't necessary for websocket, you could remove it if you want to
+2022/07/11 Latest push add AES 256 CBC code, but this isn't necessary for websocket, you could remove it if you want to

+2022/07/31 Add standard full comments(English version and Chinese version) to header file["mywebsocket.h"](https://github.com/vidalouiswang/Arduino_ESP32_Websocket/blob/main/mywebsocket/mywebsocket.h)

 # Characteristic of this this project